denzelmok/code-learning/python-ship-finder/README.md

 ***Whooooosh!***

-As if by magic, a Python script appeared before me, and I was *shocked* to find that:
+As if by magic, a Python script was conjured out of thin air, and suprisingly:

 ![alt text](https://github.com/denzelmok/python-projects/blob/main/python-ship-finder/images/result.png)

-***There were no cargo ships heading towards Australia!*** :sob:
+***There were no cargo ships heading towards Australia!*** :(

 Now this could mean a couple of things, either:
 - the data did not go further back enough, as it has been quite a few days since my package has left their facility